Alan-DomgzP/selenium-cucumber-java/README.md

 ![Selenium](https://img.shields.io/badge/Selenium-43B02A?style=for-the-badge&logo=Selenium&logoColor=white)

-The test cases used for this project come from a technical challenge by Stori, adapted for Java and Selenium, as the original was intended for Appium and Python.
+The test cases used for this project come from a technical challenge, adapted for Java and Selenium, as the original was intended for Appium/Selenium and Python.

 ## Cucumber reports